 Renewal Program Payment Options

-Preliminary and Final Statements are posted in your firm’s Renewal Account within E-Bill.
-Your firm will use the Renewal Account to pay the associated fees (detailed on the Preliminary and Final Statements) for the annual renewal of FINRA, SRO and jurisdiction/state registrations for the firm, its branches and its registered representatives.
+Preliminary and Final Statements are posted to your firm’s Renewal Account within E-Bill.
+Your firm will use the Renewal Account to pay the associated fees for the annual renewal of FINRA, SRO and jurisdiction/state registrations for the firm, its branches and its registered representatives.
 Learn more about available payment options below.
-For renewal payment deadlines and other important dates, please see the 2020 Renewal Calendar.
+For renewal payment deadlines and other important dates, please see the Annual Renewal Program page.

-Although firms are able to directly deposit or transfer funds into their Renewal Accounts via E-Bill, it is not required.
-Beginning December 16, through December 26, 2019, FINRA will systematically transfer funds from Flex-Funding Accounts to Renewal Accounts if the entire renewal amount owed is available.
-Firm users with the proper E-Bill entitlement may transfer funds at any time before December 16.
-However, on or after December 16, firms should refrain from initiating a funds transfer from their Flex-Funding Accounts to their Renewal Accounts since that may interfere with the systematic daily transfer that FINRA will conduct.
+Although each firm may directly deposit or transfer funds into their Renewal Account via E-Bill, it is not required.
+Beginning December 14 through December 26, 2020, FINRA will transfer funds from Flex-Funding Accounts to Renewal Accounts if the entire renewal amount owed is available.
+Firm users with the proper E-Bill entitlement may transfer funds at any time.
+However, on and after December 14, firms do not need to initiate a funds transfer from their Flex-Funding Accounts to their Renewal Accounts since FINRA will transfer funds daily.

 Firms may use any of the following acceptable payment options: